android-ui-testing/Cookbook/docs/content/basics/ui_testing.md

 That's why everything from [Instrumented tests topic](https://android-ui-testing.github.io/Cookbook/basics/instrumented_testing_basics/) is applicable to UI testing.

 Ui testing goal is to check some scenarios of using your application.<br/>
 Usually, we do ui testing for some common users scenario:

-* login to your application <br/>
+* Login to your application
-* process of ordering <br/>
+* Process of ordering
-* creating new chat <br/>
+* Creating new chat
-* and so on
+* And so on

-Simple Ui test can't catch the problem with wrong padding or wrong color of your view (only in cases where you specially check that) - because there is another type of tests used to catch such problems, called `Screenshot testing` - you can read [Screenshot testing article](https://android-ui-testing.github.io/Cookbook/basics/screenshot_testing/) to get familiar with that.<br/>
+Simple Ui test can't catch the problem with wrong padding or wrong color of your view (only in cases where you specially check that) - because there is another type of tests used to catch such problems called `Screenshot testing` - you can read [Screenshot testing article](https://android-ui-testing.github.io/Cookbook/basics/screenshot_testing/) to get familiar with that.<br/>

-So, if once we decided that we need to check users scenarios - we should definitely start writing Ui tests and let's start with tools, that will help us to write this type of test.
+So, if once we decided that we need to check users scenarios - we should definitely start writing Ui tests and let's start with tools, that will help us to write this type of tests.

 ## Main tool - Espresso and UiAutomator